 Ever since his earlier Okeh trio, Jamal favoured rootless chords — okay, Nat King Cole was using them as early as 1938 but Cole was an early influence on Jamal’s playing.
 This avoided clashing with Crosby’s bass, allowing him freedom to interact with the piano, which was feature of this trio.
 Not often spoken about was Jamal’s use of richer left hand voicings than the then prevalent Bud Powell school, as the late Hal Galper, the former Cannonball Adderley pianist, told Jazz Times, “Ahmad was the first one to introduce new left-hand voicings on the piano [in the ’50s].
 Bud Powell’s left hand voicings were very simple and very open.
 They allowed the right hand a lot of freedom.
 Ahmad Jamal had more notes in his left hand.
 They were richer left-hand voicings, which meant you had to play more disciplined lines in the right hand.
 Everybody was flipping over these new voicings, like, ‘What are those?’”

 Jamal’s use of quotes were clever and sophisticated, for example juxtaposing Basie’s ‘April in Paris’ and Ellington’s ‘Rockin’ in Rhythm’ on ‘Time on My Hands’ from the Alhambra set.
 While on the one hand it might be argued they were used to keep his night club audiences engaged by mischievously adding something they could relate to within the context of his improvisations, they were always done with tongue-in-cheek good humour, as were his discursive introductions (like his fellow Pittsburghian pianist Errol Garner) that often lined the listener up for one tune, for example, ‘The Sound of Music’ on the Blackhawk set, only to launch into something quite different and unexpected, in this case ‘Like Someone in Love’.
-Equally, Jamal liked to toy with audience expectations with false endings – on the Alhambra set, for example, he seems to have reached the conclusion of ‘April in Paris’, heading into the familiar coda of ‘April in Paris’ based on the “Wild Bill” Davis arrangement for Count Basie, an unexpected ‘crossover hit’ in 1955 appearing on the Pop Chart at 28, only to use it as a jumping off point for another improvisation.
+Equally, Jamal liked to toy with audience expectations with false endings – for example, and again on the Blackhawk set, he seems to have reached the conclusion of ‘April in Paris’, heading into the familiar coda of ‘April in Paris’ based on the “Wild Bill” Davis arrangement for Count Basie — an unexpected ‘crossover hit’ in 1955 appearing on the Pop Chart at 28 — complete with the “One More Time” coda repeat, only to use it as a jumping off point for another improvisation.
 As pianist Randy Weston has noted, “He has that other element, which is true of all our jazz greats, that sense of humour in music.
 He’d do things to make you laugh”.

-Jamal’s use of dynamics was unusual for jazz at the time, or any other period of jazz.
+The way Jamal used dynamics as a central aspect of framing many songs was unusual for jazz at the time, or any other period of jazz.
 He frequently contrasted treble forte against pianissimo, which could be as surprising as anything in Haydn’s Symphony No. 94, but this more obvious manifestation of their use concealed the fact that dynamics were integral to his whole conception of music.
 Ballads were played from pianissimo to mezzo-piano, while medium and fast tempi were played mezzo-forte, allowing him latitude to go quieter or louder during the course of the song.
 As Weston has pointed out, Jamal had, “Such a beautiful sense of dynamics which I have to emphasise is left out in music”.
 What could be especially mesmerising was the remarkable dynamic control of the group on Claude Thornhill’s composition ‘Snowfall’, culminating in a fade ending in real time on the Alhambra set, something the trio had brought to perfection on the remarkable coda of ‘Autumn Leaves’ from the Spotlite set.
 Here Crosby and Fournier slowly decrease in volume, creating a creative tension that is almost unbearable as they fade until they become inaudible, soliciting a delighted laugh of respect from a member of the audience.
 You can just imagine him shaking his head in amazement, just as musicians have done ever since the album was originally released.